amazon-archives/aws-full-stack-template/workshop/readme.md

 ### Prerequisite: AWS account

 In order to maximize your time at the workshop, please make sure you have an AWS account set up.
 If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

-In addition to your AWS account, you will need to make sure you have sufficient privileges to create, modify, and delete resources on your AWS account.
-For the purposes of this workshop, we recommend you have admin privileges.
+* Your account must have sufficient privileges to create, modify, and delete resources.
+For the purposes of this workshop, **we recommend you have admin privileges**.
+* Ensure that you have < 5 VPCs and < 100 S3 buckets in your account.

 *Be sure to shut down/remove all resources once you are finished with the workshop to avoid ongoing charges to your AWS account (see instructions on cleaning up/tear down in **Part 4: Cleanup** below.*